 Instead of simply boosting brand awareness, with Google Ads, you can target users who are ready to commit to a product.

-You can use a variety of ad formats
+Use a variety of ad formats with Google Ads

-In the Facebook advertising vs. Google advertising debate, it’s hard to choose a clear winner.
+In the Facebook advertising vs. Google AdWords debate, it’s hard to choose a clear winner.

 The fact of the matter?
 You’ll find the most success with your marketing campaign if you advertise on both Facebook and Google.